An Ill-fated Voyage: Truly Titanic Mistakes

 Titanic's designers had discerning and practical taste, but they also took great care to ensure that everyone from the well-shod passengers to the poorest travelers in steerage had a grand experience.
 They knew that many third-class passengers were immigrating to the United States, and they intended for the passage to be a memorable one that infused these people with a hopeful sense of what was to come in their new lives [source: RMS Titanic].
 To that end, even third-class rooms were private and enclosed, a modicum of luxury in their own right.

-The ship set sail from its launching site in Belfast to Southampton, England, on April 3, 1911.
-Titanic picked up its passengers from Southampton, then moved along to Cherbourg, France, and Queenstown, Ireland, to collect the rest.
-Collectively, there were 2,208 passengers and 899 officers and crew members.
+The ship set sail from its launching site in Belfast to Southampton, England, on April 3, 1912.
+On April 10, Titanic picked up its passengers from Southampton, then moved along to Cherbourg, France and Queenstown, Ireland, to collect the rest.
+The numbers of passengers and crew onboard vary depending on the source.
+But it appears that there were around 1,324 passengers and 884 officers and crew members.
 Of these passengers, there were 329 first-class travelers, 285 second-class travelers and 710 third-class travelers [source: Titanic Inquiry Project].
-First class consisted primarily of wealthy industrialists and their families, among them John Jacob Astor IV and even J.P.
-Morgan -- who was forced to cancel his passage due to business conflicts.
+First-class consisted primarily of wealthy industrialists and their families, among them John Jacob Astor IV (J.P.
+Morgan was supposed to be on board but he had to cancel his trip due to business conflicts).
 Among the second-class passengers were businessmen and members of the clergy (even a teacher and chauffeur are recorded to have been traveling second-class).
 Third class, or steerage, was comprised mostly of European immigrants.

 But those who did board the Titanic boarded at great expense.
-First-class tickets cost anywhere from $2,500 to $4,500 (that's about $43,860 to $78,950 in today's market); third-class passages could be obtained for around $35 ($620) [source: Titanic Aquatic].
+First-class tickets cost anywhere from $2,500 to $4,500 (that's $66,525 to $119,744 in 2020 dollars); third-class passages could be obtained for around $35 ($931 in 2020 dollars) [source: Titanic Aquatic].
 If you shelled out the big bucks, you got a private room and semi-private baths.
-Third-class accommodations were still a relative steal with sophisticated plumbing fixtures (even if there were two bathtubs to be shared among 700 third-class passengers) and real mattresses instead of the straw-stuffed pallets found on most ships.
+Third-class accommodations were still a relative steal with sophisticated plumbed-in washbaisins in the rooms (even if there were just two bathtubs — one for men and one for women — to be shared among 710 third-class passengers) and real mattresses instead of the straw-stuffed pallets found on most ships.
 Third-class rooms could hold up to four people, and in most cases, strangers shared the accommodations.
 In these rooms, vibrations from the ship's massive engines could be felt and heard.